rguilcas/coldpulse/README.md

 ## Outputs

 After running the algorithm, a new output folder will be created for each run folder.
-Each of these output folder contain two files called `..._pulse_data.nc` and `..._pulse_stats.csv`.
+Each of these output folder contain three files called `..._pulse_data.nc`, `..._pulse_stats.csv` and `..._subpulse_stats.csv`.

 ### pulse_data.nc